-The Dangerous Goods Office Limited offers aviation dangerous goods training and consultancy to industry and regulators around the world.
-The company was formed by Geoff Leach, former Chairman of the International Civil Aviation Organization’s Dangerous Goods Panel.
+The Dangerous Goods Office Limited, with its unrivalled experience, offers aviation dangerous goods training and consultancy to industry and regulators around the world.

 As demonstrated by the tragic loss of Valujet flight 592 in May 1996, when 110 people lost their lives, it is imperative that dangerous goods, both in cargo and baggage, are prepared and handled for air transport in accordance with very stringent international requirements.
 All of the various parties involved, be they regulators, shippers, pilots or loading staff play a vital role in ensuring dangerous goods pose no danger to an aircraft, its occupants or ground staff.